syncfusion-content/wpf-docs/wpf/SfTreeGrid/Filtering.md

 ### Changing filter UI

-Filter UI can be changed either for all the columns or for a specific column in SfTreeGrid by changing the [FilterMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.Filtering.TreeGridFilterControl~FilterMode.html) property value using [SfTreeGrid.FilterItemsPopulating](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~FilterItemsPopulating_EV.html) event.
+Filter UI can be changed either for all the columns or for a specific column in SfTreeGrid by changing the [FilterMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.Filtering.TreeGridFilterControl~FilterMode.html) property value using the [SfTreeGrid.FilterItemsPopulating](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~FilterItemsPopulating_EV.html) event.

-Here filter UI is changes to `AdvancedFilter` only for `EmployeeID` column.
+Here, filter UI is changed to `AdvancedFilter` only for `EmployeeID` column.

 {% tabs %}
 {% highlight c# %}